wp-plugins/zedity/readme.txt

 A: From the standard WordPress editor, just click on the Zedity content that you want to update and then click on the Zedity icon.

 **Q: Can I include as many media as I want in my content?**
 A: Absolutely yes.
-Just keep in mind that if you add many big images, then the content may end up being slower to load (just like it happens in any web-site).
+Just keep in mind that if you add many big images, then the content may end up being slower to save and load.
+If the maximum size allowed (which depends on the system configuration) is exceeded then it may not be possible to save the content.

 **Q: Can I see any live content created with Zedity?**
 A: Sure.
 We happen to report some live examples on the [Zedity Facebook page](https://www.facebook.com/Zedity).
 Yet, in our WordPress Zedity Blog, the "[See it with your eyes](http://zedity.com/blog/introducing-zedity/)" section was easily created with the Zedity Plugin for WordPress.